 Sunnova offers options for every homeowner to help you gain energy independence and slash your annual utility costs.
 Whether you prefer to lease or buy, Sunnova customers in most states enjoy guaranteed energy production, system monitoring, and a best-in-class 25-year warranty that makes solar simple6.

-2 You may be eligible for a federal Investment Tax Credit (ITC) with the purchase of a solar system.
-To receive the full federal tax credit, you must have federal income tax liability at least equal to the value of the tax credit.
+2. You may be eligible for a federal tax credit with the purchase of a solar system.
+To qualify for the tax credit, you must have federal income tax liability at least equal to the value of the tax credit.
 Additional tax credits may also be available for homeowners in certain states.
-Sunnova makes no guarantees regarding customer eligibility for tax benefits or SRECs.
+Tax incentives are subject to change or termination by executive, legislative or regulatory action.
+Sunnova makes no guarantees regarding eligibility of any of the system’s costs for tax benefits.
 Sunnova does not provide tax advice.
-Contact your personal tax advisor for eligibility.
+Contact your personal tax advisor for eligibility requirements.

 3. Actual savings will vary based on your electricity usage and utility rates.
 Savings estimates are based on solar energy production, your solar kWh rate, your current utility kWh rate and projected increases in the utility rate (based on historical data and a national average).
 Estimates do not take into consideration other changes in utility rates.
 Such changes could affect your overall estimated savings.